 ARTICLE 4.
-When timeouts are not exhausted, an official shall allow a charged team timeout when requested by any player or head coach when the ball is dead.
+When timeouts are not exhausted and are available, an official shall allow a charged team timeout when requested by any player or head coach when the ball is dead.
+Consecutive charged team timeouts are not allowed by the same team in any individual dead ball period.